-Canyon Creek SSS(1) were flat in Q2 2021 and down 96.2% YTD 2021.
-SIR has temporarily suspended operations at its two remaining Canyon Creek restaurants.
+Canyon Creek had a SSS(1) increase of 93.9% in Q3 2021 and a decline of 67.8% for YTD 2021.
+The Canyon Creek location near the airport in Etobicoke, Ontario was reopened during Q3 2021.
+SIR temporarily suspended operations at one Canyon Creek restaurant in Niagara Falls, Ontario during Q2 2020.
 SIR permanently closed the Canyon Creek locations at the Square One shopping centre in Mississauga, Ontario and in Scarborough, Ontario, effective January 8, 2021, and in Vaughan, Ontario, effective March 31, 2021.
-Subsequent to Q2 2021 the Canyon Creek location near the airport in Etobicoke, Ontario was reopened.

-The downtown Toronto Signature Restaurants had a SSS(1) increase of 2,500.0% in Q2 2021 and a decline of 95.9% for YTD 2021, respectively On March 16, 2020, SIR suspended all operations at the four Signature Restaurants in the Royalty Pool.
-Outdoor patios and dining rooms at certain of the Signature restaurants were reopened on June 11, 2021 during Q2 2021.
+The downtown Toronto Signature Restaurants had a SSS(1) increase of 62.0% in Q3 2021 and a decline of 69.1% for YTD 2021, respectively.
+On March 16, 2020, SIR suspended all operations at the four Signature Restaurants in the Royalty Pool.
+SIR permanently closed the Red Midtown Tavern location at Yonge and Gerrard in Toronto effective February 9, 2021.
+Outdoor patios and dining rooms at three of the Signature restaurants were reopened on June 11, 2021 during Q2 2021 and remained open during Q3 2021.